Palisades High Country, Sequoia-Kings Canyon Wilderness, California

-- Four USGS 7.5-minute quadrangles cover all but the last few miles of the exit trail: Mt.Thompson, North Palisade, Marion Peak, and Mt.
+- Four USGS 7.5-minute quadrangles cover all but the last few miles of the exit trail: Mt.Thompson, North Palisade, Split Mountain, and Mt.
 Pinchot.

 - The combined Mono Divide High Country and Kings Canyon High Country maps published by Tom Harrison Maps (www.tomharrisonmaps.com).
 (The first of these -- Mono Divide High Country -- would be used only for the first few miles on trail the first day; a photocopy of this section of trail would likely suffice.)